yamachang/academic-YC/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Stony Brook University
+- name: Lab for Scalable Mental Health
   url: ""

 # Short bio (displayed in user profile at end of posts)